Cycasin: Sources

 Cycasin is found in all known cycad genera and is distributed throughout the body of the plant, but with the highest concentration in the seeds.
 It is one of several toxins found in cycad plants, along with the neurotoxic amino acid BMAA.
 The origin and biological role of these toxins is unknown, as there does not appear to be a statistically significant correlation between the concentration of toxic material and the types of herbivory observed in animals consuming the plants.

 The enzyme methyl-ONN-azoxymethanol beta-D-glucosyltransferase uses the two substrates UDP-glucose and methyl-ONN-azoxymethanol to produce UDP and cycasin.

 Ecological significance

 The butterfly Eumaeus atala, whose larvae feed on Z. pumila, contain the poison as a consequence of their diet.

 Presence in sago

 In order to produce sago, cycasin and other cycad toxins must be removed from the flesh of the plants.
 The flesh, seeds, and roots of the cycad are first dried and ground into a fine powder, before being submerged in boiling water.
 The water is then allowed to drain, leaching out the toxic material while leaving the starch behind.
 The extracted starch is then alternately dried and pounded until a fine powder is obtained.
-This repeated pounding and leaching process insures that there is as little cycasin as possible left behind.
+This repeated pounding and leaching process ensures that there is as little cycasin as possible left behind.